choccolatte/DSA_and_ALGO/algo.md

 - in line - tab[i][w] = tab[i-1][w]
     - in case the current item is heavier than the capacity (too heavy), just fill in the value from the previous line, which represents not adding the current item.

+### Manual Run Through

+- here is a list of explanations to how a few of the table values are calculated.
+You can click the corresponding table cell to get a better understanding as you read -

+- Microscope, Capacity 1 kg:
+    - for the first value alculated, it is checked whether the microscope can be put in the bag if the weight limit is 1kg.

+- Microscope, Capacity 2 kg:

+- Globe, Capacity 1kg:

+- Globe, Capacity 2 kg:

+- Globe, Capacity 3 kg: